santoshki/Kanban_Flow_alpha/README.md

 Contributions are welcome!
 Feel free to open issues and submit pull requests.

 📜 **License**
-This project is licensed under the Open Source.
+This project is Open Sourced.

 **Dashboard Screenshots**:-